 Federal, state, and local transportation planning funds are utilized on an ongoing basis to ensure the effectiveness of the TPO planning process.
-The TPO Governing Board meets monthly with all meetings open to the public.
+The TPO Governing Board meets regularly with all meetings open to the public.
 In performing its major functions, the TPO:

 - → Develops an LRTP for the urban area that specifies transportation improvements for at least a twenty-year horizon. - → Compiles an annually updated Transportation Improvement Program (TIP).
-The TIP lists projects selected from the adopted LRTP to be implemented during a five-year cycle. - → Prepares the Unified Planning Work Program (UPWP), which outlines the planning projects that will assist in further defining the comprehensive and multimodal transportation plans for the area. - → Maintains a federally required Public Participation Plan (PPP), which is updated to ensure compliance with newly released federal and state regulations.
+The TIP lists projects selected from the adopted LRTP to be implemented during a five-year cycle. - → Prepares the Unified Planning Work Program (UPWP), every two years, which outlines the planning projects that will assist in further defining the comprehensive and multimodal transportation plans for the area. - → Maintains a federally required Public Participation Plan (PPP), which is updated to ensure compliance with newly released federal and state regulations.
 Public involvement is an integral process with a goal to involve all parties in the transportation planning process as it relates to the TPO's required major planning documents, programs, and studies. - → Coordinates the activities of the Transportation Planning Council (TPC) that advises the TPO Governing Board on technical matters.
-The TPC includes: directors of County departments participating in the transportation planning process; senior staff of FDOT District Six; the South Florida Regional Transportation Authority (SFRTA); the Miami-Dade Expressway Authority (MDX); and representatives of the Miami-Dade League of Cities, the Miami-Dade County Public Schools, and from the cities of Miami, Hialeah, Miami Gardens, Miami Beach, North Miami Homestead, Doral, and Coral Gables. - → Maintains a Citizens' Transportation Advisory Committee (CTAC) to provide a broad crosssection of citizen perspectives in the planning and development of the urban area transportation system. - → Assesses visual impacts of transportation projects through the Transportation Aesthetics Review Committee (TARC).
-The TARC reviews high visibility transportation projects to assure that aesthetic considerations are an integral and early part of the planning, design, and construction process. - → Maintains a bicycle/pedestrian program to ensure that transportation plans provide for the use of non-motorized alternatives recommended by the Bicycle Pedestrian Advisory Committee (BPAC). - → Addresses the multimodal transportation needs of freight movement throughout the county recommended by the Freight Transportation Advisory Committee (FTAC).
+The TPC includes: directors of County departments participating in the transportation planning process; senior staff of FDOT District Six; the South Florida Regional Transportation Authority (SFRTA); the Miami-Dade Expressway Authority (MDX); and representatives of the Miami-Dade League of Cities, the Miami-Dade County Public Schools, and from the cities of Miami, Hialeah, Miami Gardens, Miami Beach, North Miami Homestead, and Doral. - → Maintains a Citizens' Transportation Advisory Committee (CTAC) to provide a broad crosssection of citizen perspectives in the planning and development of the urban area transportation system. - → Assesses visual impacts of transportation projects through the Transportation Aesthetics Review Committee (TARC).
+The TARC reviews high visibility transportation projects to assure that aesthetic considerations are an integral and early part of the planning, design, and construction process. - → Maintains a bicycle/pedestrian program to ensure that transportation plans provide for the use of non-motorized alternatives.
+The Bicycle Pedestrian Advisory Committee (BPAC) provides a forum for the discussion of bicyclist and pedestrian issues.